-In India, turmeric is not considered as a simple flavoring, but also a renowned medicine that can effectively regulate blood sugar levels.
+In India, turmeric is not considered as a simple flavouring, but also a medicine that can effectively regulate blood sugar levels.

-The secret to this spice is, according to experts from the University of Gujarat, India, the active ingredient called Curcuma, which helps the pancreas to produce insulin when blood sugar tends to grow worrisome.
+According to experts from the University of Gujarat, India, the secret to this spice is the active ingredient called Curcuma, which helps the pancreas to produce insulin when blood sugar tends to grow worrisome.

-Blueberry tea can not be absent from any diabetes diet.
-Prepare as follows: Place a spoon of crushed leaves in 250 ml of boiling water.
+Blueberry tea cannot be absent from any diabetes diet.
+Place a spoon of crushed leaves in 250 ml of boiling water.
 Cover for 15 minutes and squeeze.
 Consume 2-4 cups a day.
-May also be used and macerated: Place two teaspoons of ground coffee ground coffee in 250 ml water for 12 hours, then squeeze.
+May also be used and macerated: place two teaspoons of ground Blueberries in 250 ml water for 12 hours, then squeeze.